Teaching Classroom Procedures Like Academic Content (Practical Lesson Plans)

 Practice-based, not compliance-based

-Below are five sequential lesson plans that build on one another—designed to work across elementary, middle, and high school—and designed to reduce behavior issues by design, not correction.
+Below are five sequential lesson plans that build on one another—designed to work across elementary, middle, and high school—and designed to reduce behavior issues by teaching classroom procedures.

 Teaching Procedures Like a Curriculum